stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 array([ 0.98027674,  2.0033624 ,  3.00109578])
 ```

-Which is pretty close to the true value used to generate the input.
+This is pretty close to the true value used to generate the input, as it should be.

 ### Real world example